huanzhang12/passcode-fix/README.md

 - Unix Systems (If you are in Mac OS, please install GCC instead of the LLVM compiler shipped with the Xcode command line tools.

 To build the program, simply run `make`.
 Two binaries, `train` (for training without shrinking) and `train-shrink` (for training with shrinking) will be built.
-In general training with shrinking is faster and preferred.
+In the PASSCoDe-fix paper, we did not use shrinking in our experiments and analysis.

 Data Preparation
 ----------------

-Please download the datasets from LIBSVM datasets http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html and convert it to the binary format used for PASSCoDe-fix.
+Please download the datasets from LIBSVM datasets http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html and convert them to the binary format used for PASSCoDe-fix.

 ```
 ./convert2binary training_set_file [training_binary]